-- 7.26 If the Authority decides to impose a financial penalty, to make a restitution order, or to issue a statement of non-compliance against a person, that person may appeal the decision to the Upper Tribunal (Tax and Chancery Division). - 7.27 A third party to whom a copy of a decision notice has been given may refer to the Tribunal the decision in question, so far as that decision is based on a reason that relates to a matter
+- 7.37 If the Authority decides to impose a financial penalty, to make a restitution order, or to issue a statement of non-compliance against a person, that person may appeal the decision to the Upper Tribunal (Tax and Chancery Division). - 7.38 A third party to whom a copy of a Decision Notice has been given may refer to the Tribunal the decision in question, so far as that decision is based on a reason that relates to a matter that is prejudicial to the third party.
+The third party may also refer to the Tribunal any opinion expressed by the Authority in relation to him. - 7.39 The Tribunal may take account of any relevant evidence whether or not it was available to the Authority when it made the decision that is the subject of the appeal. - 7.40 If a financial penalty decision is being appealed, the Tribunal must determine what (if any) is the appropriate action for the Authority to take and remit the matter to the Authority with such directions (if any) as the Tribunal considers appropriate for giving effect to the determination.
+However, the Tribunal may not direct the Authority to do anything that the Authority did not have the power to do when making its decision. - 7.41 If a person is appealing a decision to issue a restitution order, the Tribunal must either dismiss the appeal or remit the matter to the Authority with a direction to reconsider it and reach a decision in accordance with the Tribunal's findings.
+The Tribunal's findings in such cases may relate to - issues of fact or law - the matters to be, or not to be, taken into account by the Authority in making the decision and - the procedural or other steps to be taken by the Authority in connection with making the decision.

-- that is prejudicial to the third party.
-The third party may also refer to the Tribunal any opinion expressed by the Authority in relation to him. - 7.28 The Tribunal may take account of any relevant evidence whether or not it not was available to the Authority when it made the decision that is the subject of the appeal. - 7.29 If a financial penalty decision is being appealed, the Tribunal must determine what (if any) is the appropriate action for the Authority to take and remit the matter to the Authority with such directions (if any) as the Tribunal considers appropriate for giving effect to the determination.
-However, the Tribunal may not direct the Authority to do anything that the Authority did not have the power to do when making its decision. - 7.30 If a person is appealing a decision to issue a restitution order, the Tribunal must either dismiss the appeal or remit the matter to the Authority with a direction to reconsider it and reach a decision in accordance with the Tribunal's findings.
-The Tribunal's findings in such cases may relate to - issues of fact or law, - the matters to be, or not to be, taken into account by the Authority in making the decision and - the procedural or other steps to be taken by the Authority in connection with making the decision. - 7.31 The Authority must comply with any directions given to it by the Tribunal.
+7.42 The Authority must comply with any directions given to it by the Tribunal.
 An order of the Tribunal may be enforced as if it were an order of a county court (or, in Scotland, as if it were an order of the Court of Session).

-Discontinuance notices
+Discontinuance Notices

-- 7.32 If the Authority decides not to take the action proposed in a warning notice or the action to which a decision notice relates, it will give a notice of discontinuance to the person to whom the warning or decision notice was given (and send a copy to any third parties to whom the warning or decision notice was copied). - 7.33 A notice of discontinuance will identify the proceedings that are being discontinued and will state that, if the person to whom the notice is given consents, the Authority may publish such information as it considers appropriate about the matter.
+- 7.43 If the Authority decides not to take the action proposed in a Warning Notice or the action to which a Decision Notice relates, it will give a notice of discontinuance to the person to whom the Warning or Decision Notice was given (and send a copy to any third parties to whom the Warning or Decision Notice was copied). - 7.44 A Discontinuance Notice will identify the proceedings that are being discontinued and will state that, if the person to whom the notice is given consents, the Authority may publish such information as it considers appropriate about the matter.
 Consent for publication will also be required in respect of any third parties to whom the notice is copied if the material to be published is relevant to those persons.

-Final notices
+Final Notices